 Each week, you’ll get a list of five links to: fascinating images, interesting articles, and intriguing videos to share with your class.

 Check out the past mailers here.

-Take two minutes, show one of the resources, and simply let your students ask questions.
+Take two minutes, show a puzzlement, and simply let your students ask questions.
 Let them wonder.
 Let them make unexpected connections and share personal experiences.
 For more ideas, read this article about tickling curiosity.

 Don’t assign homework or create classwork out of these questions, or you’ll quench the fire.

 If kids want to find the answer, they’ll find it on their own time.
 If not, then maybe it just wasn’t that interesting to them.
 And that’s fine.